shreyaskumarshetty/Thread_-_Weave_Store_Annual_Report/README.md

 Microsoft Excel

 Objective:
-Thread & Weave store wnats to create an annual sales report for 2022.
+Thread & Weave store wants to create an annual sales report for 2022.
 So that, Thread & Weave can understand their customers and grow mores sales in 2023.

 Insights:
 - Women account for ~65% of purchases, compared to men.